 OVERVIEW: For the past 20 years, Monell's biggest cause has been the Monell Chemical Senses Center, which studies taste and smell.
-But the foundation has supported a grab bag of other research programs, largely medical and particularly related to cancer.
+But the foundation has supported a variety of other research programs, largely medical and particularly related to cancer.

 PROFILE: The Ambrose Monell Foundation is one of two closely connected foundations started in 1956 by Norwegian shipbuilder G. Unger Vetlesen and wife Maude Monell.
 The Monell and Vetlesen foundations share the same goals, but those goals are pretty loosely defined.
 Both foundations now have identical missions, serving religious, charitable, scientific, literary, and educational purposes.
 Monell provides “a long-term commitment to voluntarily aiding and contributing to scientific, cultural, educational, and other charitable initiatives”

-But Monell's grants are definitely not limited to cancer research.
+However, Monell's grants are definitely not limited to cancer research.
 For example, the foundation has funded Yale for research on parasitic disease in Africa, as well as the Bascom Palmer Eye Institute.

 The foundation accepts inquiries from new grantseekers year-round.
 Monnell does not accept hard-copy inquiries; preliminary applications must go through the foundation’s online form.
 The foundation will respond four to six weeks after receiving an application to indicate whether they want a full proposal.

 - Ambrose K. Monell, President and Treasurer